-PI - To provide comfort (for example, compliant hand-holding or supportive hug) or to acknowledge positive behaviours and pupil successes (fist-bump, hand shake, supportive hug, etc)
+PI - To provide comfort (for example, compliant hand-holding or supportive hug) or to acknowledge positive behaviours and pupil successes (fist-bump, hand shake, supportive hug, etc).
+To guide from one area to another without restriction of movement

 RPI - When the pupil is at risk of causing 'harm'.
 All staff have been trained to identify harm as being the following: